 - Better temple preparation leads to a better initial experience and increased faithfulness and spirituality.

-- If Western, college-educated, multi-generational Latter-day Saints with their Western cultural inheritance of the Bible struggle to understand and appreciate the temple, how much more difficult for the increasing number of non-Judeo-Christian converts without that Biblical cultural background.
+- If Western, college-educated, multi-generational Latter-day Saints— who do have a cultural inheritance of the Bible— struggle to understand and appreciate the temple, how much more difficult for the increasing number of non-Judeo-Christian converts without that Biblical cultural background.

 - “Better preparation” in this context entails detailed-but -accessible Church-published materials that ground expectations and understanding of the temple ordinances in LDS history and scripture, particularly the Old Testament.